Indoor cat looking at camera

-Best Cat Food for Indoor Cats 2026: 6 Options Tested & Ranked
+Best Cat Food for Indoor Cats 2026: 6 Options Compared & Ranked

-By Marcus J.10 min read6 products testedUpdated May 2026
+By Marcus J.4 min read6 products comparedUpdated May 2026

 Affiliate disclosure: We earn a small commission on Amazon links at no cost to you.
-This never affects our rankings.
-Full disclosure โ†’
+Full disclosure

-We tested 6 popular indoor cat foods over 8 weeks across 5 cats of different breeds and ages.
+We compared 6 popular indoor cat foods by ingredient quality, AAFCO standards, and verified owner reviews across breeds and ages.
 Here's what actually worked.

 Our top pick

 Hill's Science Diet Indoor is our #1 for 2026.
-It controls calories intelligently, supports a healthy weight, and has excellent palatability even for picky cats.
+It manages calories intelligently and has excellent palatability even for picky cats.

 Best Cat Food for Indoor Cats 2026